kpg-anon/streamloop/README.md

 Currently the script is preconfigured to work with the custom [streamlink-ttvlol](https://github.com/2bc4/streamlink-ttvlol) Twitch extractor.
 You'll want to install that in order to block ads from your Twitch recordings.
 ## 📝 TODO ✅
 - [ ] create python version
-- [ ] add support for kick and chzzk
+- [ ] add support for kick, chzzk and youtube